Housing Insecurity Banner.png

 Social determinants of health are the conditions and environments where people are born, live, learn, work, play, worship, and age that can significantly influence health outcomes.
 One social determinant of health is housing, as there is an important relationship between health outcomes and housing stability and quality.
 According to 2023 data, Kane County is facing a severe housing crisis, with only 0.6% housing availability throughout the regional market.
 One contributing factor to this current housing crisis is the steep costs for rent.
 For example, a 3-bedroom rental unit in the Elgin area averages between $3,000-$3,500 per month, which many families cannot afford.
 This has created an increased rate of housing instability in Kane County, which can have serious implications for the health outcomes of Kane County residents.

-Housing and physical health
+Housing and Physical Health

 Because of the limited rental market across the United States, people with lower incomes are often forced to rent housing that directly exposes them to physical health risks, including mold, vermin, water damage, inadequate heating/cooling, etc.1